-Celebrate some of the very best character costumes in your school with this printable and ready-to-use certificate template.
+Celebrate some of the very best character costumes in your school with this ready-to-use certificate template.

 - World Book Day activity pack

-From designing a new book cover to writing questions for an author interview, students will have fun completing these tasks for their favourite fiction or non-fiction book.
+From designing a new book cover to writing questions for an author interview, these fun tasks can be applied to your students' favourite fiction or non-fiction book.

 - Book Week spelling bee